-Employees may use accumulated sick leave, personal leave, annual leave, or leave without pay as parental leave.
-Parental leave may be taken before and after the birth or adoption of a child, but may not exceed six months in duration.
+Employees may use accumulated sick leave, annual leave, or leave without pay as maternity leave.
+Maternity leave may be taken before and after the birth of a child, but may not exceed six months duration.

-Infants at Work
+Infants at work

 Employees may bring children up to six-months of age to work.